A business strategy for a bright future

 Clearly aligning the entire portfolio

-Our Display Solutions and Surface Solutions business units also play an important role in the future of Performance Materials.
+Our Display Solutions and Surface Solutions business units also play an important role in the future of Electronics.
 For instance, we will adapt our liquid crystals business, which for many years was our guarantee of good profits and healthy margins, to the new conditions in the market.
 Going forward, earnings and not growth will be in the foreground.
 In addition, we want to concentrate on our existing customers and focus more closely on their needs and wishes.
 It’s why we’re also expanding capacities and application laboratories, specifically in China.
 We want to continue to grow in the organic light-emitting diode business, where the market is also expanding.
 Here too we are investing more heavily in research and development.
 The same applies to the business with photoresists, in which we are the market leader.

 In Surface Solutions, where we are developing pigment products to upgrade and enhance automotive coatings, printing inks and cosmetics, for instance, we have a stable foundation that will continue to grow in line with rising personal incomes around the world.
 Here we continue to focus on our closeness to customers and are using intelligent life cycle management to market our products.